-There is a place on the internet where you can get a detailed portfolio snapshot from the world’s greatest traders and investors including George Soros, Bruce Kovner, Warren Buffett, Philip Falcone, or John Paulson.
-Regularly and for free.
+There is a place on the internet where you can get a detailed portfolio snapshot from the world’s greatest traders, fund managers, and investors – regularly and for free.
 The place is US SEC (Securities and Exchange Commission).

 According to Section 13(f) of the US Securities Exchange Act of 1934, all big institutional investment managers who exercise investment discretion over $100 million are obliged to file a quarterly form in which they disclose all their portfolio holdings to the SEC.
 I will not waste your and my time here on the legal details, which you can find in the 13F FAQ on the SEC website.

 The good thing for us is that the 13F holdings reports are publicly available in full detail on the SEC website.
 For every fund or company, the report contains list of securities and for each security there is fair market value and number of shares held.
 You can take advantage of these reports if you want a hint regarding what the big guys have been doing in the markets.

 So How Do You Get the Latest 13F Filing of George Soros?